 Is it possible to choose between Netflix, Stan and Foxtel Now?
 How do their libraries stack up?
 How’s the service quality?
 What about their rates?
 How easy are they to use?
 Are there any features that put one ahead of the other?
 Read on to find out how these three services compare!

-Stan is co-owned by Nine Entertainment Co. and Fairfax Media – meaning it has access to some well-known titles.
-These include exclusive offerings like Twin Peaks, Roadies, Billions, Better Call Saul, Preacher, The White Princess, Power, Younger and I’m Dying Up Here, with exclusive access to US cable giant Showtime’s catalogue.
-Australian content includes shows such as the complete series of Frontline, The Hollowmen, Rake, Black Comedy, Underbelly, We Can Be Heroes, and Summer Heights High.
+Stan is owned by Nine Entertainment – meaning it has access to some well-known titles.
+These include exclusive offerings like Twin Peaks, Billions, Better Call Saul, Preacher, The Spanish Princess, Power, Younger and I’m Dying Up Here, with exclusive access to US cable giant Showtime’s catalogue.
+Australian content includes shows such as the complete series of Frontline, The Hollowmen, Rake, Black Comedy, Underbelly and Doctor Doctor.
 And Stan has begun producing its own content, too.
 These include the comedy series No Activity and the horror-drama series Wolf Creek, as well as fresh new comedy-drama The Other Guy and original dramas Bloom and The Commons.
-On the cinematic front, Stan delivers modern titles like Sully, Sing Street, Zero Dark Thirty and Room; as well as older favourites like Fargo, Major League, Bill and Ted’s Bogus Journey and Four Weddings and a Funeral.
+On the cinematic front, Stan delivers modern titles like Parasite and The Wolf of Wall Street; as well as older favourites like the James Bond and Star Trek movie collections (with the Bond collection available in 4K Ultra HD, too).

-Australian produced content available on Netflix includes Offspring, Anzac Girls and Miss Fisher’s Murder Mysteries.Another homegrown content provider, Foxtel Now is a service which gives you access to Foxtel channel packages without a dedicated cable.
+Another homegrown content provider, Foxtel Now is a service which gives you access to Foxtel channel packages without a dedicated cable.
 That’s right, everything is streamed live online, straight to the device of your choice.
 Viewers get to choose from five premium packages – Drama, Movies, KIds, Docos and Sport – to add to the base Essentials (Pop & Lifestyle) pack.
-You can mix and match, month-to-month.
-Viewers can also pick one or both of the Premium Picks – Movies and Sports.
-For those after premium football matches, there are three new English Premier League channels available.
+You can mix and match plans and change them from month to month.
 Moreover, after Foxtel Play rebranded as Foxtel Now, it now offers HD streaming, a new interface, and Chromecast support as well as apps for popular smart TVs.

 Looking at the libraries, it’s clear that Stan offers viewers more Australian content.
 But it’s sports that sets Foxtel Now apart from Stan and Netflix.
 Foxtel Now offers access to Fox Sports, ESPN, beIN, and other channels.
 At a quick count, this means you get NRL, tennis, PGA golf, NFL, NBA, Rugby Sevens, A League, cricket surfing, V8 Supercars, and F1 Grand Prix.

-New shows coming to Stan, Netflix and Foxtel Now this Summer
+Accessing Stan, Netflix and Foxtel Now

 Netflix subscribers can watch content on almost any device.
 It is available on most modern smartphones and tablets.
 Same with modern browsers, gaming consoles, and Smart TVs.
-It’s clear that Netflix has had years of development to refine their streaming technologies.
+It’s clear that Netflix has had years of development to refine its streaming technologies.